mvolkmann/blog/src/meteor.md

      ```

      Alternatively, this can be imported from a `.svelte` file,
-     perhaps the one that renders `<BlazeTemplate template="loginButtons" />`
+     perhaps the one that renders `<BlazeTemplate template="loginButtons" />`,
-     which is described later.
+     which is described next.

    - Modify the `client/App.svelte` file to match the following: